-And if you’re a writer then you need an alternative platform that’s going to give you a steady stream of work for decent pay and of course, you need to be sure they’re actually going to pay out.
+And if you’re a writer then you need an alternative platform that’s going to give you a steady stream of work for decent pay and know they’re actually going to pay out.

 Lucky for you, there are quite a few options that meet those criteria.

 So, if you’re ready to expand your horizons and try out some new options, here are the 12 best alternatives to iWriter for 2019:

 Applying is straightforward and free.
 Once approved, you can choose your writing assignments based on the type of article, topic, required word count and how much it pays.